mckernanin/sectionw2s-theme/plugins/stream/readme.txt

  * Multisite view of all activity records on a network
  * Limit who can view user activity records by user role
  * Set exclude rules to ignore certain kinds of user activity
- * Live update of user activity records in the Stream
+ * Live updates of user activity records in the Stream
- * Support for IPv6 addresses
+ * Export your Activity Stream as a CSV or JSON file
  * WP-CLI command for querying records

 **See room for improvement?**